spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 2. Our reverse proxy forwards the request to the appropriate container destination based on the session ID of `123456`
 3. Our containerized application responds with `index.html`
 4. Client requests to fetch `123456.domain.com/main.js`
-5. Our reverse proxy forwards the request appropriately by retrieving the session ID from the host name
+5. Our reverse proxy forwards the request appropriately by retrieving the session ID `123456` from the host name
-6. The container responds with the asset requested
+6. The container responds with the requested asset

 The trade-off with using subdomains it may be confusing in terms of user experience, since subdomains are generally used to create different sites based on different business needs.

-#### 6.3.1.4 URL Mapping to Designated Container
+## 7.2 URL Mapping to Designated Container
+With our URL generated, we then have to start a Docker container with our running application instance.
+This is achieved by using the Dockerode API to interact with Docker directly.

-With our URL generated, we can then map the URL to a designated container via its private IP address and port number.
+Once the container is started, we can then inspect the container to retrieve its IP address.
+We can then map the URL to a designated container via its IP address and port number.
+The port number is always the listening port on our Node.js application server.
 The flow of events are as follows:
 1. The URL is saved as a key in the hash table
 2. The container's IP address and ID are saved as an object.
 The object is then assigned as the corresponding property value.